On this page, you can find additional configuration for adding PayPal to your Drop-in integration.

 pspReferenceof the initial payment.

-pspReference: This is the token that you need to make recurring payments for this shopper.
+pspReference: This is the token for making later recurring payments for this shopper.

 Make a payment with a token

-To make a payment with the token, include in your /payments request:
+To make a later, recurring payment with the token, include in your /payments request:

 shopperReference: The unique shopper identifier that you specified when creating the token.